rksm/patreon-scraper/README.md

 ## Overview

 This downloads patreon posts from creators into local html files.
 Note that you will need a Patreon account and you will only be able to download the content that you can normally see on the web site anyway.
+Consider this to be an archival tool.

 It uses headless chrome via puppeteer and not the official Patreon API.